Maternal health: Maternal weight

 It is important to further study the effects and limitations of vigorous exercise during pregnancy as it becomes more prevalent for female athletes, and in the average population.
 Overall if one is already performing vigorous activity before pregnancy, no negative effects were found with the continuation of similar activity levels during pregnancy, if staying under 90% of the mothers heart rate maximum.
 Always consult a physician to ensure any physical activity performed is safe during pregnancy, as the recommended amount of physical activity can depend on other factors during pregnancy as well.

 During and after pregnancy, mothers should receive continuous care from a physician, in-person or via telehealth depending on the need, to monitor the growth and status of the fetus.
 Maternal health organizations suggest that at a minimum pregnant women should receive one ultrasound at week 24 to help predict any possible growth anomalies and prevent future gestational concerns.
 It is also stated that pregnant women should also fulfill any missing vaccinations as soon as possible including the tetanus vaccine and influenza vaccine.
 For pregnant women who are at an increased risk for Pre-eclampsia, one could take a dietary supplement of low dose aspirin as prophylaxis before 20 weeks gestation.
 Pregnant women should also monitor their blood sugars as they are able to monitor the potential development of gestational diabetes.
 Other prenatal screening tests include serum integrated protein tests, cell free DNA blood tests to check for chromosomal abnormalities, and nuchal translucency ultrasounds.
 If their medical system is able to provide them, mothers can also undergo more invasive diagnostic tests such as an amniocentesis, or chorionic villous sampling to detect abnormalities with greater accuracy.

 Race and ethnicity

+Research has demonstrated that discrimination in maternal care occurs on an international level.
+In Canada, female patients claim to have experienced sterilization without their consent, while other female patients have experienced neglect while hospitalized that eventually led up to their death.
+In the United States and the United Kingdom, research has shown that black individuals are more prone to experiencing discrimination in when receiving medical attention.
+This discrimination leads to imbalances in the way they get treated and often results in death.
+Africa also faces issues with gender discrimination, which leads to maternal mortality.